Rainson12/FactorioSaveGameEnableAchievements/README.md

 - 🗂️ Creates a backup of the original save file.
 - 📦 Recompresses and restores the save file.
 - 🔄 Automated GitHub Releases with changelogs generated from commits and PRs.
+- 🏷️ Automatically labels and excludes changes in `.github` from release changelogs.

 ## 📋 Requirements